 \subsection{Critical four-state Potts model}

-In this section, we discuss the fits for the critical $O(2)$ loop model, which corresponds to the critical four-state Potts model.
+In this section, we discuss the fits for the critical O$(2)$ loop model, which corresponds to the critical four-state Potts model.
 At this point, the $x_-$ and $x_+$ branches of the O$(n)$ loop model merge.
-The numerical data are shown in panels (d1) and (d2) of Fig.~\ref{fig7}.
+The numerical data are shown in Figs.~\ref{fig7}(d1) and \ref{fig7}(d2).
 It is evident that $R_\text{FK}$ still converges more rapidly toward its asymptotic limit than $R_\text{BB}$, implying that reliable fits can be expected for the former but not necessarily for the latter.

 Table~\ref{table:FK_Q=4} summarizes the fits for $R_\text{FK}(\sqrt{L/2})$.
 The convergence is good, with a small error bar: $R_\text{FK}=1.1891(2)$.
 In this case, the statistical uncertainty is comparable to the variability of the estimates when $L_\text{min}$ and/or $y'$ are varied.